What is an S Corporation Business?: Everything to Know

 - Formal Structural Requirements.
 The requirement for S corporations to have formal structures can put stress on the resources of small corporations.
 S corporations are not exempt from laws that require corporations to have a board of directors, to hold annual board of directors and shareholders' meetings, and to keep records of corporate resolutions.

 If you need help with your S corporation, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.